Jump to topic

 What Does Proof Mean in Alcohol (Definition)?

 For example, a spirit that is 40 percent alcohol by volume (ABV percentage) is classified as being 80 proof.
+The higher the alcohol proof, the higher the alcohol strength.

 Why is Alcohol Measured by Proof?